 Rhona Wolfe Friedman - Ward 2

-In 2008, Friedman participated in the City’s Creative Economy Conference and she about the creative economy in relation to the arts.
+Rhona Wolfe Friedman, an attorney, was a commissioner on the DC Commission on the Arts and Humanities from 2007–2010 and served as Vice Chair.
+Friedman’s primary focus is arts education as well as the creative economy in the District of Columbia.
+In 2008, Friedman participated in the City’s Creative Economy Conference and she presented about the creative economy in relation to the arts.
 She was also a panelist at the Creative Schools Seminar held by DC’s international community at the Embassy of Sweden.
 Friedman started her legal career as a litigator and is currently a realtor at Coldwell Banker Residential Brokerage.

-She holds a master's degree in the history of decorative arts from the Parsons School of Design/Smithsonian Institution, a juris doctorate degree from the Northwestern School of Law at Lewis & Clark College and a master's degree in counseling and clinical psychology from Boston University.
+Friedman holds a master's degree in the history of decorative arts from the Parsons School of Design/Smithsonian Institution, a juris doctorate degree from the Northwestern School of Law at Lewis & Clark College and a master's degree in counseling and clinical psychology from Boston University.